Wolfgang Amadeus Mozart: 1788–1790

 Toward the end of the decade, Mozart's circumstances worsened.
 Around 1786, he ceased to appear frequently in public concerts, and his income shrank.
-This was a difficult time for musicians in Vienna because of the Austro-Turkish War: both the general level of prosperity and the ability of the aristocracy to support music had declined.
+This was a difficult time for musicians in Vienna because of the Austro-Turkish War: a corresponding economic decline meant most patrons could not afford ticket prices, and ever fewer could pay for commissions.
 According to Solomon, in 1788, Mozart saw a 66% decline in his income compared to his best years in 1781.

 By mid-1788, Mozart and his family had moved from central Vienna to the suburb of Alsergrund.
-Although it has been suggested that Mozart aimed to reduce his rental expenses by moving to a suburb, as he wrote in his letter to Michael von Puchberg, Mozart had not reduced his expenses but merely increased the housing space at his disposal.
-Mozart began to borrow money, most often from his friend and fellow mason Puchberg; "a pitiful sequence of letters pleading for loans" survives.
-Solomon and others have suggested that Mozart was suffering from depression, and it seems his musical output slowed.
-Major works of the period include the last three symphonies (Nos.
-39, 40, and 41, all from 1788), and the last of the three Da Ponte operas, Così fan tutte, premiered in 1790.
+Although it has been suggested that Mozart aimed to reduce his rental expenses by moving to a suburb (he said this in a letter to his friend and fellow mason Michael von Puchberg), later research has shown that Mozart had not actually reduced his expenses but merely increased the housing space at his disposal.
+Mozart began borrowing money, most often from Puchberg; "a pitiful sequence of letters pleading for loans" survives.
+Solomon and others have suggested that Mozart was suffering from depression, and his musical output may have slowed.
+Yet the production of works considered as high points of Mozart's oeuvre continued, with work including the last three symphonies (Nos.
+39, 40 and 41, all from the summer of 1788), the Clarinet Quintet of 1789, and the last of the three Da Ponte operas, Così fan tutte, premiered in 1790.

-Around this time, Mozart made some long journeys hoping to improve his fortunes, visiting Leipzig, Dresden, and Berlin in the spring of 1789 (see Mozart's Berlin journey), and Frankfurt, Mannheim, and other German cities in 1790.
+Around this time, Mozart made two long journeys hoping to improve his fortunes, visiting Leipzig, Dresden, and Berlin in the spring of 1789 (see Mozart's Berlin journey), and Frankfurt, Mannheim, and other German cities in 1790.
+Wolff (2012) emphasizes how these journeys improved Mozart's contacts and broadened his reputation, but they also involved setbacks and frustrations, and probably did not achieve the goals, particularly financial, that Mozart had set for them.